The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Introduction

 RR Lyrae stars (hereafter RRLs; RRL for a single star) play a pivotal role in unraveling the formation history of our Galaxy, the Milky Way, and serve as key benchmarks for advancing our understanding of stellar evolution \citep[][]{Bono1994,Catelan2009}.
 These low-mass variable stars are predominantly old and metal-poor (Population II) stars, commonly found in the Galactic halo \citep[e.g.,][]{Zinn2014,Torrealba2015,Sesar2017,Medina2018,Stringer2021,Medina2024}, globular clusters \citep[e.g.,][]{Bailey1913,Castellani2003,Navarrete2015,Kundu2019,Cruz-Reyes2024}, and dwarf galaxies \citep[e.g.,][]{Medina2017,Martinez-Vazquez2019,Torrealba2019,Vivas2020,Monelli2022}, and are widely known as precise distance indicators \citep[][]{Catelan2015,Beaton2018}.
 They lie in the intersection between the horizontal branch and instability strip in the Hertzprung-Russel (HR) diagram, and are characterized by their short periods of pulsation ($<$1\,d).

 RR Lyrae variables can be divided into three main subclasses.
 The most numerous among different RRL classes pulsate in the fundamental mode (ab-type RRLs; RRab), with saw-tooth shaped light curves, periods ranging from 0.4\,d to 1.0\,d, and amplitudes that anti-correlate with period and reach up to $\sim1.2$\,mag in the $V-$band.
 RR Lyrae variables that pulsate in the first-overtone mode, (c-type RRLs; RRc), display shorter periods than RRab stars (0.25-0.40\,d) with smaller amplitudes ($<0.7$\,mag in the $V-$band).
 The third subclass (d-type RRLs; RRd) is significantly less common than RRab and RRc.
 Stars in this class pulsate in both the fundamental and the first-overtone mode, the latter being the dominant one \citep[][]{Nemec1985,Bono1996,Nemec2024}.
 For most RRd stars, the first-overtone pulsation displays larger amplitude than the fundamental mode component, with first-overtone light curves that resemble those of single-mode RRc stars.
 The position of the RRL subtypes in the HR diagram is a good diagnostic tool for constraining the shape of the instability strip \citep[see][and references therein]{Catelan2015}.
-Indeed, according to stellar evolution models, RRab stars are located closer to the cooler (red) edge of the instability strip in the HR diagram, as they occur directly after the ignition of helium in the stars' cores \citep[see e.g.,][]{Bono1994}.
-Conversely, RRc stars lie towards the hotter (blue) edge of the instability strip, and RRd stars lie in the intermediate region.
+Indeed, RRab stars are located closer to the cooler (red) edge of the instability strip, whereas RRc stars lie towards its hotter (blue) edge and RRd stars lie in the intermediate region \citep[see e.g.,][]{Bono1994}.